Joseun/machine-learning-zoomcamp/cohorts/2023/07-project/README.md

 - `reviews.csv`: This file contains information about Amazon products, including product details and reviews.
 - `recommendations.parquet`: This file contains precomputed product recommendations for known users.

-To obtain the dataset, you can follow the instructions in the [data/README.md](data/README.md) file or download it from [Kaggle](https://www.kaggle.com/datasets/arhamrumi/amazon-product-reviews) or [archive source](https://jmcauley.ucsd.edu/data/amazon/).
+To obtain the dataset, you can download it from [Kaggle](https://www.kaggle.com/datasets/arhamrumi/amazon-product-reviews) or [archive source](https://jmcauley.ucsd.edu/data/amazon/).

 ## Notebook
 The Jupyter notebook named `ranking.ipynb` provides a detailed exploration of the data preparation, cleaning, EDA, feature importance analysis, model selection, and parameter tuning.
 It offers a step-by-step explanation of the entire process.